 - How efficiently they use memory during operations.

 Database versions used in the paper:

-While writing data, as you can see, in the table below Memcached shows exceptional speed even after the number of records moves up to million.
+While writing data, as you can see, in the table below Memcached shows exceptional speed even after the number of records moves up to a million.

 The calculated time to write key-value pairs (ms)